Filip Müller: Suicide attempt testimony

-Müller came to believe that he had a duty to stay alive so that he could join other survivors and become a living witness to the horrors of the Holocaust.
-He remained at Auschwitz until January 1945, when the camp was evacuated before the arrival of the Red Army.
-After a death march into Germany, he was liberated from the Mauthausen subcamp of Gunskirchen in May 1945.
+Müller says he came to believe that he had a duty to stay alive so that he could join other survivors and become a living witness to the horrors of the Holocaust.
+This was called 'perhaps the most poignant story of any Holocaust testimony' by Yehuda Bauerm a distinguished Holocaust Scholar.
+However Inga Clendinnen notes the narrative is not very believable.
+Clendinnen does not say Müller lied exactly, but that it is one case where the story "flowered" and grew out of smaller real events.

 Testimony

 Müller first testified during his hospital recovery.
 His statement was originally published in an obscure Czech collection, but it was reprinted in the 1966 book The Death Factory, written by two other Holocaust survivors, Erich Kulka and Ota Kraus.
 Müller testified at the second Frankfurt Auschwitz trials in 1964.